Global investors backed by trillions of dollars are emerging as a new force pushing companies and governments to tackle

 any other relevant specific terms, policies, disclaimers, rules and notices agreed between the parties, (including any that may be applicable to a specific section or module of the website);

 we, us, or our means Solar Man.
 Pretoria.
-Solar Solutions Solar Savings.
-Retail store & all in one turnkeys, design, supply & install., the owner of the website.
+Solar Solutions Savings.
+Retail store, Turnkeys, design, supply , install., the owner of the website.
 It includes our officers, agents, employees, owners, co-branders and associates where the terms limit or exclude our liability;

 you or your means any visitor to this website, including any other person, website, business or agent (including any virtual or robotic agent) associated with the visitor.